aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getTableRange1() {#getTableRange1--}

+<b>@deprecated.</b> Please use the 'tableRange1' property instead.
 Returns a CellArea object that represents the range containing the entire PivotTable report, but doesn't include page fields.
 Read-only.

 ```javascript
 getTableRange1() : CellArea;